 - Twine: It’s best to tress the turkey, as you’ll be handling the bird a lot.
 Lower it into the pot, extracting it from the pot, and putting it in and out of the oven.
 A simple knot around the legs helps the bird keep shape.

-How to Make Mexican Turkey
+How to Make a Mexican Turkey with Adobo Sauce

 Step 1: Create your Poaching Liquid